Golos1/StripeWatch/README.md

 3. --minutes (default 30) is the number of minutes after which to poll the Stripe API for events.The daemon will fail if the argument cannot be parsed as a positive integer.

 ## Getting Started
-While the binaries here can be used, I recommend using the docker image for an easier and more reproducible experience.
+While the binaries here can be used, I recommend using the docker image for an easier and more reproducible experience: https://hub.docker.com/r/golos1/stripewatch